SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Process_Identification/Other_processes/Troubleshooting_SLHelper_exe.md

 - *SLHelperCrash.txt*: Check this log file for information on crashes.

-- For the GQI, there is no dedicated log file, but you can find error information in API responses using the Developer Console of a browser (see [web](xref:Troubleshooting_Web)).
+For the GQI, there is no dedicated log file, but you can find error information in API responses using the Developer Console of a browser (see [Troubleshooting - web](xref:Troubleshooting_Web)).

 > [!NOTE]
 > To enable logging of information required for an investigation, make sure you set the log level to "Log Everything (5) ".
 For more information, see [DataMiner logging](xref:DataMiner_logging).